oleksiikholovchuksc/System-programming-labs/lab2/README.md

 ## Lab 2
 ### Two readers & two writers working together

 Four programs should be created: two "*readers*" and two "*writers*".
-Each writer should write a message to shared memory exactly once, and each reader should print only one of two messages, so that messages from all writers are printed.
+Writers write messages to shared memory and readers read and print it.

 This task should be done using three algorithms for breaking concurrency ties: